 Mayor Ben's dedication to local public service spans the last two decades.

-Most notably, he served on the Dare County Board of Education for 11 years, beginning in 2008, and was elected by that Board as its chairman for five of those years.
+Most notably, he served on the Dare County Board of Education for 11 years, beginning in 2008, and served as its chairman for five years.

 Professionally, Sproul is currently the Marketing Communications Manager at Surf or Sound Realty, having worked in the Digital Marketing Department of Virginia Media previously.
 For over two decades prior, Sproul grew and managed a Kill Devil Hills restaurant and retail operation he had founded with business partner Steve Pauls.
 His Bachelor of Science in Art was earned at James Madison University.

 Mayor Sproul has lived his entire adult life in Kill Devil Hills, raising two sons, Vega and Jude who are graduates of First Flight High School and are both now attending NC State.

 Mayor Sproul's priorities for the Town of Kill Devil Hills include:

 Playing a leading role in county-wide efforts to address essential year-round housing challenges

 Improving the quality, maintenance, and safety of our town parks and beach accesses